Aside from the usual suspects, flouride and plastics:

 Since you will more often discard a tea bag than a larger filter cartridge, maintaining sanitation of the filter media is easier with tea bags.
 A glass jar is also easier to maintain sanitary, compared to a plastic carafe.
 The only weakness in filtering with a tea bag is the need for a small water pump.

 Pure water will strongly attract any impurity, including contaminants in the air.
-In order to keep purified water pure, after being transferred out of the filter, you should continue to keep it in a glass container with a sealed lid.
+In order to keep purified water pure, keep in a glass container with a sealed lid.
 Another option is to dirty the water so it is no longer pure!
-Add some lemon juice, tea, cinnamon sticks or cloves.
+Add some sea salt, lemon juice, tea, cinnamon sticks, cloves, etc.

 It's not advisable to boil pure water, because it will become contaminated quickly.
 If you must, you can use a stainless steel tea kettle to boil the water, as stainless steel is highly unreactive.